OkuhleM/OkuhleM/_posts/2021-03-23-Functional_Programming.md

 ---

 # Introduction
-I have just started a new top called Functional Programming.
+I have just started a new topic called Functional Programming.

 ## Functional Programming